Meenakshi-20/KiteQuant/README.md

 # KiteQuant
-A Python backtesting engine for simulating and analyzing Golden Cross trading strategies on NSE-listed equities.
+KiteQuant is a Python backtesting engine for simulating and analyzing Golden Cross trading strategies on NSE-listed equities, inspired by Zerodha.

 KiteQuant empowers you to test algorithmic trading ideas against historical market data.
 This project implements a classic Golden Cross strategy (SMA20/SMA50) using `backtrader`, featuring automated data fetching from Yahoo Finance, detailed profit/loss accounting, and professional-grade visualizations with clear, annotated trade signals.